 Net sales of the Business to Business Products Group for fiscal year 2023 were \$142.4 million, an increase of \$29.0 million, or 26%, from net sales of \$113.4 million in fiscal year 2022.
 Net sales increased in all product categories - fluids purification products; agricultural and horticultural products; and animal health products.
 This growth was primarily driven by price increases and to a lesser extent higher demand.
 Net sales of fluids purification products increased approximately \$15.6 million or 25% in fiscal year 2023 compared with the prior year.
 The increase in net sales was driven by a combination of price increases across all regions and continued demand for our products used in the filtration of edible oil, renewable diesel, and jet fuel.
 Net sales increased in all regions with most of the increase driven by sales in North America, the region including Europe, Middle East, and Africa ("EMEA") and Latin America when compared to fiscal year 2022.
 Net sales of our agricultural and horticultural chemical carrier products increased approximately \$9.9 million, or 32%, for fiscal year 2023 compared to fiscal year 2022.
 This is a result of strategic pricing actions implemented throughout the year to offset growing costs and continued strong demand from several large customers.
 Net sales of our animal health and nutrition products increased \$3.6 million, or 17%, during fiscal year 2023 compared to the fiscal year 2022.
-We saw growth in net sales in all regions except our subsidiaries in China and Indonesia, with the greatest impact coming from North America and Latin America regions, North American sales rose due to a new product line, increased distribution to new and existing customers and a strategic focus on that market.
-Latin American sales were boosted by the European Union's ("EU") regulations requiring antibiotic-free foreign protein imports, as a large percentage of meat is exported from Latin America to the EU.
+We saw growth in net sales in all regions except our subsidiaries in China and Indonesia, with the greatest impact coming from North America and Latin America regions.
+North American sales were boosted by the European Union's ("EU") regulations requiring antibiotic-free foreign protein imports, as a large percentage of meat is exported from Latin America to the EU.
 Asia (excluding China) year-to-date net sales increased due to price.
 See "Foreign Operations" below for a discussion of net sales for our foreign operations that sell our animal health and nutrition products.